getify/foi-lang/test-new-tokenizer/Lexical-Grammar.md

 ### Known Divergences From Legacy Tokenizer

-The combinator lexer is not bug-for-bug compatible with the legacy hand-written tokenizer.js.
-All known differences are confined to malformed inputs:
+The combinator lexer is *not exactly* compatible with the legacy hand-written tokenizer.js.
+For one, the handling of malformed inputs:

 ```
 Input        Legacy tokenizer                     Combinator lexer